neysay/technicolor_test/README.md

 ## Installation

 ### 1. Download
-Now, you need the *JobSnap* project files in your workspace:
+Now, you need the *technicolor_test* project files in your workspace:

     $ cd /path/to/your/workspace
     $ git clone https://github.com/neysay/technicolor_test.git technicolor_test